TeleAI-mcp/simple-security-scanner-owaf/README.md

-# simple-security-scanner-owaf
+# Simple Security Scanner Owaf

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.